dvil700/Cr_server/readme.txt

-Online fiscal cash register server v 0.2 (beta).
+Online fiscal cash register server v 0.2 (alpha).

 The application provides REST API for receipt registrations, storing receipt information and a dash board for managing cash register hardware and an access control system.